-7.1 Scale Drawings - Complete
+7.1 Scale Drawings - Completed

 In this unit, students learn to understand and use the terms “scaled copy,” “to scale,” “scale factor,” “scale drawing,” and “scale,” and recognize when two pictures or plane figures are or are not scaled copies of each other.
 They use tables to reason about measurements in scaled copies, and recognize that angle measures are preserved in scaled copies, but lengths are scaled by a scale factor and areas by the square of the scale factor.
 They make, interpret, and reason about scale drawings.
 These include maps and floor plans that have scales with and without units.

-7.2 Introducing Proportional Relationships - Current Unit
+7.2 Introducing Proportional Relationships - Completed

 In this unit, students learn to understand and use the terms “proportional,” “constant of proportionality,” and “proportional relationship,” and recognize when a relationship is or is not proportional.
 They represent proportional relationships with tables, equations, and graphs.
 Students use these terms and representations in reasoning about situations that involve constant speed, unit pricing, and measurement conversions.

-7.3 Measuring Circles
+7.3 Measuring Circles - Completed

 In this unit, students learn to understand and use the term “circle” to mean the set of points that are equally distant from a point called the “center.”
 They gain an understanding of why the circumference of a circle is proportional to its diameter, with constant of proportionality π.
 They see informal derivations of the fact that the area of a circle is equal to π times the square of its radius.
 Students use the relationships of circumference, radius, diameter, and area of a circle to find lengths and areas, expressing these in terms of π or using appropriate approximations of π to express them numerically.

-7.4 Proportional Relationships and Percentages
+7.4 Proportional Relationships and Percentages - Completed

 In this unit, students use ratios, scale factors, unit rates (also called constants of proportionality), and proportional relationships to solve multi-step, real-world problems that involve fractions and percentages.
 They use long division to write fractions presented in the form a/b as decimals, including those with repeating decimals They learn to understand and use the terms “repeating decimal,” “terminating decimal,” “percent increase,” “percent decrease,” “percent error,” and “measurement error.”
 They represent amounts and corresponding percent rates with double number line diagrams and tables.
 They use these terms and representations in reasoning about situations involving sales taxes, tips, markdowns, markups, sales commissions, interest, depreciation, and scaling a picture.
 Students use equations to represent proportional relationships in which the constant of proportionality arises from a percentage, e.g., relationship between price paid and amount of sales tax paid.

-7.5 Rational Number Arithmetic
+7.5 Rational Number Arithmetic - Current Unit

 In this unit, students interpret signed numbers in contexts (e.g., temperature, elevation, deposit and withdrawal, position, direction, speed and velocity, percent change) together with their sums, differences, products, and quotients. (“Signed numbers” include all rational numbers, written as decimals or in the form a/b.)
 Students use tables and number line diagrams to represent sums and differences of signed numbers or changes in quantities represented by signed numbers such as temperature or elevation, becoming more fluent in writing different numerical addition and subtraction equations that express the same relationship.
 They compute sums and differences of signed numbers.
 They plot points in the plane with signed number coordinates, representing and interpreting sums and differences of coordinates.
 They view situations in which objects are traveling at constant speed (familiar from previous units) as proportional relationships.
 For these situations, students use multiplication equations to represent changes in position on number line diagrams or distance traveled, and interpret positive and negative velocities in context.
 They become more fluent in writing different numerical multiplication and division equations for the same relationship.
 Students extend their use of the “next to” notation (which they used in expressions such as 5x and 6(3+2) in grade 6) to include negative numbers and products of numbers, e.g., writing -5x and (-5)(-10) rather than (-5)⋅(x) and (-5)⋅(-10).
 They extend their use of the fraction bar to include variables as well as numbers, writing -8.5÷x as well as -8.5/x.